-The statewide average speed on rural routes for this quarter is 67.27 mph, down slightly from last quarters report of 67.42 mph.
-Dynamic message sign usage continues around the clock as a constant reminder to travelers to drive safely, as well as providing current road condition information.
-The partnership with the Missouri State Highway Patrol continues to grow and strengthen in regards to sign messaging, incident information and notification.
+The statewide average speed on rural routes for this quarter is 67.42 mph.
+Dynamic message sign use has increased to around the clock messaging to remind travelers of safe driving practices as well as how to obtain road condition information.
+The incident management protocol in the partnership with the Missouri State Highway Patrol was recently improved with respect to sign messaging incident information and notification.

-The average fiscal year 2007 data is an average of the last two quarters in fiscal year 2007.
+\ The average fiscal year 2007 data is an average of the last two quarters in fiscal year 2007.
 The 1st & 2nd quarters of fiscal year 2007 are unavailable.

-^{} The average fiscal year 2007 data is an average of the last two quarters in fiscal year 2007.
-The 1^{st} & 2^{nd} quarters of fiscal year 2007 are unavailable.
+\ The average fiscal year 2007 data is an average of the last two quarters in fiscal year 2007.
+The 1st & 2nd quarters of fiscal year 2007 are unavailable.

-^{}The average fiscal year 2007 data is an average of the last two quarters in fiscal year 2007.
+\ The average fiscal year 2007 data is an average of the last two quarters in fiscal year 2007.
 The 1st & 2nd quarters of fiscal year 2007 are unavailable.